First Methodist Episcopal Church (Washington, New Jersey)

 First Methodist Episcopal Church, also known as United Methodist Church, is a historic church at 116 East Washington Avenue in Washington, Warren County, New Jersey.
 It was built from 1895 to 1898 with a Richardsonian Romanesque architectural style.
 The church was added to the National Register of Historic Places for its significance in architecture on July 17, 2017.
-The parsonage, built 1892, is also included in the listing.
+The parsonage, built in 1892, is also included in the listing.

 History

 The first building constructed here was a wooden church built in 1825.
 A fire destroyed it in 1856 and the congregation replaced it with a brick building.
 In 1895, the brick building was deconstructed to allow construction of the current church.

 Description

 The church was designed by Samuel A. Brouse in a Richardsonian Romanesque architectural style.
 It is built using green serpentine stone and has pink sandstone accents.
-The form is asymmetrical, with a round tower on one side and a taller, square bell tower of the other.
+The form is asymmetrical, with a round tower on one side and a taller, square bell tower on the other.